VarunArora14/VarunArora14.github.io/content/projects.md

 ## Personal-Blog-Chatbot

 **Description:** Built a chatbot using advanced RAG techniques that answers question based on my blog website ([here](https://varunarora14.github.io/)) along with source blog posts from where the answer came from.
+The chatbot is deployed on streamlit here - https://personal-blog-chatbot.streamlit.app/

 **Stacks:** Python, Langchain, Google Gemini 1.5-flash, RAG